Marissa was sporting deep, dark bags under her eyes the following morning.

 “Not your business.”

 “Oh….”
 She shrugged.
 “I hope he went somewhere with beaches and warm weather.”
-The man was resilient, she’d give him that much.
+The man was tough she’d give him that much.
 She should have stopped and left well enough alone, but she was determined to get an answer out of him.

 “When is he coming back?”
 She continued.